bards/Epic.NET/_posts/2013-03-04-exceptions-are-terms-ot-the-ubiquitous-language.markdown

 This is a two fold aspect of DDD: it's more than an expensive software development process, it's a tool to improve the customer understanding of its own business.
-And believe me, a lot of the customer's business success comes from his (almost inconscious) ability to identify edge cases and properly handle them.</p>
+And believe me, a lot of the customer's business success comes from his (almost inconscious) ability to identify such cases and properly handle them.</p>

 </div>